 Nearsightedness occurs when your eyes cannot clearly see objects at a distance, such as road signs or performers on a stage.
 If the leaves on the trees look more like steamed spinach than crisp greens, you probably have at least a slight case of myopia.

-When this happens, the lens ends up focusing images in front of the retina (the layer of light-sensitive tissue in the back of the eyes) rather than on the retina.
-The result is that distant objects become unfocused.1
+When this happens, the image ends up focusing in front of the retina (the layer of light-sensitive tissue in the back of the eyes) rather than on the retina.2 The result is that distant objects become unfocused.

-Another common cause of myopia is a cornea or lens that is too curved for the length of the eyeball.
-In some cases, a person may have eyeballs that are both long and curvy.1
+Another common cause of myopia is a cornea that is too curved for the length of the eyeball.
+In some cases, a person may have eyeballs that are both long and curvy.2

 Looking closely on childhood

-Other effects of myopia include holding a book too close or sitting very near the TV.2 If you see your kids doing this, suggest they move away or take a break.
-This may also be a good time to schedule an eye exam, to play it safe.
-Childhood nearsightedness often stabilizes by early adulthood, but in some cases, the condition progresses with age.
+If you see your kids holding a book too close or sitting very near the TV, suggest they move away or take a break.2 This may also be a good time to schedule an eye exam, to play it safe.
+Childhood nearsightedness often stabilizes by early adulthood, but in some cases, the condition progresses with age.2

 That being said, because it can progress, myopia should not be ignored.
 If you have trouble seeing things far away, find yourself (or your kids) squinting at the distance, or if you experience eye strain and/or headaches, schedule a comprehensive eye exam.